gregorywlsn/GRSegementedView/README.md

 ## Installation
 ### Manually:

-* Download SJSegmentedViewController.
+* Download GRSegementedView or Clone Download.
-* Drag and drop SJSegmentedViewController directory to your project
+* Drag and drop GRSegementedView directory to your project

 ## Usage